thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

---- To configure our experiments, we used an Hydra setup with config files together with an argparser.
+--- To configure our experiments, we used a *Hydra* setup with config files using the argparsing capabilities in *Hydra*.
 A code example of how we would use this could be shown when running the training of the model:
-<br>`python train.py experiment.hyperparameter.n_epochs=1 experiment.hyperparameter.optimizer.weight_decay=0.0001`
+<br>`python src/mlops_project_tcs/train.py experiment.hyperparameter.n_epochs=1 experiment.hyperparameter.optimizer.weight_decay=0.0001`

 During training, we use Weights and Biases to sweep over different configurations.
  ---